Plankton: Carbon cycle

+Great Calcite Belt

+The Great Calcite Belt is a region in the Southern Ocean characterized by high concentrations of coccolithophores, a type of calcite-producing phytoplankton.
+It plays a significant role in ocean biogeochemistry and the global carbon cycle.
+Coccolithophores in the belt produce calcium carbonate (calcite or chalk) plates called coccoliths.
+This process, known as calcification, affects the ocean's carbon cycle by lowering alkalinity and releasing CO2.
+However, when coccolithophores die, their calcite shells sink, contributing to the biological pump by transporting carbon to the deep ocean, sequestering it for centuries or longer and mitigating atmospheric CO2 levels.

 Oxygen production

 Phytoplankton absorb energy from the Sun and nutrients from the water to produce their own nourishment or energy.
 In the process of photosynthesis, phytoplankton release molecular oxygen (O_{2}) into the water as a waste byproduct.
 It is estimated that about 50% of the world's oxygen is produced via phytoplankton photosynthesis.
 The rest is produced via photosynthesis on land by plants.
 Furthermore, phytoplankton photosynthesis has controlled the atmospheric CO_{2}/O_{2} balance since the early Precambrian Eon.

 Absorption efficiency

 The absorption efficiency (AE) of plankton is the proportion of food absorbed by the plankton that determines how available the consumed organic materials are in meeting the required physiological demands.
 Depending on the feeding rate and prey composition, variations in absorption efficiency may lead to variations in fecal pellet production, and thus regulates how much organic material is recycled back to the marine environment.
 Low feeding rates typically lead to high absorption efficiency and small, dense pellets, while high feeding rates typically lead to low absorption efficiency and larger pellets with more organic content.
 Another contributing factor to dissolved organic matter (DOM) release is respiration rate.
 Physical factors such as oxygen availability, pH, and light conditions may affect overall oxygen consumption and how much carbon is loss from zooplankton in the form of respired CO_{2}.
 The relative sizes of zooplankton and prey also mediate how much carbon is released via sloppy feeding.
-Smaller prey are ingested whole, whereas larger prey may be fed on more “sloppily”, that is more biomatter is released through inefficient consumption.
+Smaller prey are ingested whole, whereas larger prey may be fed on more "sloppily", that is more biomatter is released through inefficient consumption.
 There is also evidence that diet composition can impact nutrient release, with carnivorous diets releasing more dissolved organic carbon (DOC) and ammonium than omnivorous diets.